 Thomas M. Semkow, Ph.D.

-- Director of the Nuclear Chemistry Laboratory
+- Director, Nuclear Chemistry Laboratory

 We focus on ionizing radiation detection, low-background measurement, environmental and food radioactivity, radiological emergency response, nuclear forensics, mathematical and compartment modeling, statistical and decision theory and fractal geometry.